Please select your question category

 Roll Change/Escape Asssessment filing dates are within 60 days after the mailing of the roll change assessment notice or escape tax bill.

-An application for changed assessment (assessment appeal) is your opportunity to challenge the assessed value placed upon your property by the Assessor.
+An Assessment appeal is your opportunity to challenge the assessed value placed upon your property by the Assessor.

 Differences of opinion can and do arise.
-Property owners have a right to challenge their property assessments by filing an application for changed assessment with the Assessment Appeals Board.
+Property owners have a right to challenge their property assessments by filing an Assessment Appeal with the Assessment Appeals Board.

 You are also urged to contact the Assessor to verify the circumstances of the assessment.
 This will assist you in understanding the method used in appraising your property.
 You may also ask the Assessor for an informal, review which may result in an adjustment without requiring further action.
 Be sure to check with the Assessor for any form or filing deadline that may apply to an informal review.